HOME

 We believe the concept could be effectively applied to memorials across the country, through further development with communities, heritage organisations and governing bodies.

-To avoid the mistakes of the past, the development of this idea needs to be a conversation – not three white men saying they’ve got the answer.
+To avoid the mistakes of the past, the development of this idea needs to be a conversation.
 In the next stages of this project, we would like to discuss the following questions:

 How do we decide what the shadow says?